gwastro/pycbc/docs/workflow/segments.rst

 When using a veto-definer we have access to "special" flag names corresponding to what's in the veto-definer.
 These special flag names are:

-`CAT_1`: All flags given the `category` value of 1 within the veto-definer file.
+* `CAT_1`: All flags given the `category` value of 1 within the veto-definer file.
-`CAT_2`: All flags given the `category` value of 2 within the veto-definer file.
+* `CAT_2`: All flags given the `category` value of 2 within the veto-definer file.
-`CAT_H`: All flags given the `category` value of 3 within the veto-definer file.
-There's some history/confusion here : since S6 we've been storing hardware injections in the `category=3` field of the veto-definer.
+* `CAT_H`: All flags given the `category` value of 3 within the veto-definer file.
+There's some history/confusion here: since S6 we've been storing hardware injections in the `category=3` field of the veto-definer.
 Don't worry about that, this just means all hardware injection flags.
-`CAT_3`.
+* `CAT_3`.
 All flags given the `category` value of 4 within the veto-definer file.
 As mentioned above, this is where category 3 vetoes are traditionally stored.
 These vetoes have not been used since the start of Advanced LIGO/Virgo, so we can probably ignore this now.

 Examples of using these flags are given at the top.
 All of the stuff below also applies to these "special" flags, but some of these combinations may be a little odd.